-Lynch points out the benefit of having just one ten-bagger in a A group of financial instruments. with otherwise mundane performers.
+Lynch points out the benefit of having just one ten-bagger in a portfolio with otherwise mundane performers.
 For example, if you invest the same amount in 9 stocks each having a total return of 5% per year, your total return in 5 years will be 27.6%.
 If you add a ten bagger to the mix, your total return increases to 115% or 16.5% per year.

-Although our daughter didn’t have any ten baggers, her A group of financial instruments. benefited from a similar effect.
+Although our daughter didn’t have any ten baggers, her portfolio benefited from a similar effect.
 From 2006-2010, her three retail stocks had an annual average return of -1.6%.
 Apple, on the other hand, was almost a 4.5-bagger (its price at the end of 2010 was 4.4 times its price at the end of 2005).
-The addition of that one company to her A group of financial instruments. increased her return from -1.6% to +8.2%!
+The addition of that one company to her portfolio increased her return from -1.6% to +8.2%!

 Do Your Research

 Once you’ve identified a company with an appealing product or service, it isn’t time to buy yet!
 Lynch suggests looking at the company’s financial statements and several financial metrics.
+The importance of this step is illustrated by the price volatility observed in GameStop and other companies’ stocks in January 2020.
 I’ll talk about a few of them here.

 Percent of Sales